DataFire/Integrations/integrations/generated/azure_resources_policy/README.md

 * output [PolicyAssignment](#policyassignment)

 ### PolicyAssignments_CreateById
 Policy assignments are inherited by child resources.
 For example, when you apply a policy to a resource group that policy is assigned to all resources in the group.
-When providing a scope for the assigment, use '/subscriptions/{subscription-id}/' for subscriptions, '/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}' for resource groups, and '/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}/providers/{resource-provider-namespace}/{resource-type}/{resource-name}' for resources.
+When providing a scope for the assignment, use '/subscriptions/{subscription-id}/' for subscriptions, '/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}' for resource groups, and '/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}/providers/{resource-provider-namespace}/{resource-type}/{resource-name}' for resources.

 ```js